JThomasDevs/Capstone/index.md

 I chose to enhance two artifacts from previous Computer Science courses.

-The first and third enhancements were implemented on an artifact from my **_Intro to Software Development_** course.</br> This artifact has been enhanced in the areas of _Software Design and Engineering_ and _Databases_ through the addition of a web based UI and an SQLite database for persistent storage.</br>
+The first and third enhancements were implemented on an artifact from my **_Intro to Software Development_** course.
+This artifact has been enhanced in the areas of _Software Design and Engineering_ and _Databases_ through the addition of a web based UI and an SQLite database for persistent storage.
 > Artifact 1 in pre-enhancement state can be found [here](./Artifact%201%20Original%20State/).

-The second enhancement was implemented on an artifact from my **_Data Structures and Algorithms_** course.</br>
+The second enhancement was implemented on an artifact from my **_Data Structures and Algorithms_** course.
-This artifact has been enhanced in the area of _Data Structures and Algorithms_ with the original BST being converted to an AVL tree, rewritten in Rust.</br>
+This artifact has been enhanced in the area of _Data Structures and Algorithms_ with the original BST being converted to an AVL tree, rewritten in Rust.
 > Artifact 2 in pre-enhancement state can be found [here](./Artifact%202%20Original%20State/).

 <!-- Narratives -->